-The Senior Property Valuation Protection (“Senior Freeze”) Exemption provides important benefits to property owners.
+You may now apply for the Senior Property Valuation Protection (“Senior Freeze”) Program.
+This program provides important benefits to property owners.
 Here’s how:

 Benefit: ‘Freezes’ the Limited Property Value of a primary residence owned by seniors (age 65+) for three years.
 Owner must have resided in the primary residence for at least two (2) years prior to application.